 How to wire your money to MyConstant via Prime Trust

-Prime Trust only accepts wire transfers, not ACH.
+Prime Trust only accepts wire transfers.
 They also require you to attach your reference number (pictured below) to your wire request.
 Without this number, they won’t know whose account to credit the funds.

 We know that wire processes can be a bit confusing so we want to talk you through a couple of things you should be aware of when wiring from your bank.